open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 The `otel.library-instrumentation` gradle plugin will apply all the default settings and configure build tooling for the library instrumentation module.

-Now let's move on to the actual Java code - by convention, our library instrumentations are centered around `*Tracing` and `*TracingBuilder` classes.
-These two are usually the only public classes in the whole module; we want to keep the number of public classes/methods as small as possible.
+By convention, OpenTelemetry library instrumentations are centered around `*Tracing` and `*TracingBuilder` classes.
+These two are usually the only public classes in the whole module.
+Keep the amount of public classes and methods as small as possible.

 Start by creating a `YarpcTracing` class: